Jendnice/Git_a_Job/notes.md

   9. Delete unnecessary files from project (notes, links, corneal welcome, etc.)
   10. Update spec.md file per instructions on project page
   11. See everything else on project page

-  -Above notes, too!
-(README, etc.)
+  12. Add/adjust any other notes from your notebook.

   -Figure out how to add "applied" to database.
 Likey need to add it as a new column.
 Maybe make it a boolean and then assign the wording to T and F?
 (Make it a form if not already?)
 If too complicated, just delete this part from show.erb.
-(See two bullets below for add'l column ideas.)
+(See bullets further below for add'l column ideas.)

+  -Update layout to include message and/or links that you want throughout.
+(Logout link, etc.) Can then abstract this out from the individual view files so it's held in one place and only shown when user is logged in.
+(Could do other conditionals here if it makes sense, too.
+Ex.
+If logged out, if logged in, etc. Don't get too crazy with it, though!)
+See Corinna's layout file for how she did it.

+  -Error messages.
+See your notes and try to implement based on that.
+(Might still use failure.erb for some and error messages for others?
+See how it goes.)

+  -Above notes, too!
+(README, etc.)

   -Update design (see above for notes)
       -Update language and wording as part of updating design.
 (Opening description, labels for login, signup, etc.) Make it personal.:)